 The Online Bibliography

-At present the bibliography includes more than 11,000 bibliographies and reference sources (both print and online), approximately 2,200 of which are annotated with critiques on use, coverage, organization, and pros and cons (click here for guidelines on writing critiques).
+At present the bibliography includes more than 13,000 bibliographies and reference sources (both print and online), approximately 2,200 of which are annotated with critiques on use, coverage, organization, and pros and cons (click here for guidelines on writing critiques).
 Many entries also list published reviews for the corresponding sources.
 The bibliography is growing actively with new sources and critiques added on a regular basis.
 The coverage of the bibliography was initially based on the music and dance reference collection at Brigham Young University, but many additional citations gathered from WorldCat and earlier bibliographies are entered on a regular basis.
-We have not copied or borrowed annotations or descriptions from any other sources.
+We have not copied or borrowed annotations or descriptions beyond basic bibliographic data from other sources.

 The types of sources found in the bibliography include the following: